bitcoinops/scaling-book/x.consolidation/consolidation.md

 ## Choosing UTXOs to consolidate

+Your goal is to fulfill as many payments as possible using a single UTXO, so you should consolidate your lowest-value UTXOs first, excluding any UTXOs that aren't economical to spend.
+Uneconomical UTXOs are those that cost more to spend than the value they store.
+For example, imagine a P2PKH UTXO that holds 0.00001000 BTC; it costs about 148 vbytes to spend a P2PKH UTXO, so if you multiply 148 by your per-vbyte feerate and get a value over 0.00001000 BTC, you want to skip spending that UTXO at this time.
+You can re-evaluate spending it at a later time when feerates have decreased.

+Additionally,
-Your goal is to fulfill as many payments as possible using a single UTXO, so you should consolidate your lowest-value UTXOs first.
-Additionally, you may be able to reduce your amount of privacy loss by ensuring that any time you select a UTXO received to a particular address, you also select all other UTXOs received to the same address.
+you may be able to reduce your amount of privacy loss by ensuring that any time you select a UTXO received to a particular address, you also select all other UTXOs received to the same address.
 For example,